 Laura Wood is a full time jewelry artist living in Asheville, North Carolina.
 Her studio is in the Refinery Creator Space in the downtown South Slope District.
 Her work has been selected for many exhibitions throughout the United States, including The Contemporary Jewelry Show at the Penland Gallery (NC), Shift: Makers that Define, Expand, and Contradict the Field of Art Jewelry at the Grunwald Gallery (IN), and the Lydon Emerging Artist Exhibition (LEAP) at the Society for Contemporary Craft (PA) and as a 2015 SNAG Emerging Jewelry Artist at the annual Sculpture, Objects, Functional Art and Design Expo (SOFA) in Chicago, Illinois.

-Her work can be found at numerous galleries in the US and in the permanent collection at the Gregg Museum of Art, North Carolina State University.
-Her work has been published in 500 Paper Objects (Lark Crafts, 2013), Behind the Brooch (Shiffer Publishing, 2014), American Craft (2012), and Metalsmith (2014).
+Her work can be found in select galleries in the United States and in the permanent collections of the Gregg Museum of Art at North Carolina State University and The Racine Art Museum in Racine, Wisconsin.
+Publications include, 500 Paper Objects (Lark Crafts, 2013), Behind the Brooch (Shiffer Publishing, 2014), American Craft (2012), and Metalsmith (2014).

-Laura was the founding voice of the annual ECU Symposium and is the co-founder of Jewelry Edition, a business facilitating the growth of emerging jewelry artists.
-She currently serves on the Nominations and Election Committee for the Society of North American Goldsmiths.
+Laura was the founding voice of the annual ECU Symposium and is a co-founder of Jewelry Edition, a creative project facilitating the growth of jewelry artists.
+Laura was a recent 2015 speaker at the annual Yuma Arts Symposium and was recently selected for a three-year artist residency at Penland School of Crafts beginning in September 2017.
 She earned a BFA from the University of Georgia and an MFA in metal design from East Carolina University.